AthomsG/LIP_INTERNSHIP/README.md

 ```

 ## Output
-Output images are stored in the `result` folder.
+Output images are stored in the `/result` folder.